mgoessen/tails-workshop/tails.md

 # Getting support

 If you have issues with Tails, you may be interested to give a look to the support <https://tails.boum.org/support/> page.
 It lists common issues etc.
-If needed Tails is also offering a **free user support**, that is committed to answer questions and so on.
+If needed, Tails is also offering a **free user support**, that is committed to answer questions and so on.
 You can reach it by email [tails-support-private@boum.org](mailto:tails-support-private@boum.org).

 As said on the webpage <https://tails.boum.org/support/#talk>,